 -165 dBm sensitivity, 10 Hz updates, 66 channels

-Only 20mA current draw
+5V friendly design and only 20mA current draw

 Internal patch antenna + u.FL connector for external active antenna

 Hackaday highlighted this awesome project from hackerspace ACKspace.

 Cruising around town, not sure what to do — oh hey look, someone is at the hackerspace!
 Introducing the Mobile Spacestate Indicator!